Alexandria VA 22302

 QuinTango’s six professional musicians combine classical training with a commitment to expanding understanding of the immigrant experience using the lense of tango, one of the great immigrant art forms.
 QuinTngo has provided workshops to public schools and youth ensembles in Virginia, Oklahoma, Wyoming, Indiana, Mexico, and Guatemala. .QuinTango members hold advanced degrees in music from DePauw University, Yale, Manhattan School of Music, NYU/Stony Brook, and University of Oklahoma.
 Individually they are faculty members at Levine School and Washington International Conservatory (DC), private teachers in their own studios, composers, a radio host on classical WETA, an organist/choral director, and freelance musicians who perform regularly with the National Symphony, Washington National Opera, Detroit Symphony, Baltimore Symphony, Alexandria Symphony, and Choral Arts Society.
 Both as individuals and a group, QuinTango has appeared as soloists with orchestras in Russia, Cuba, Mexico and throughout the USA.
 QuinTango members work regularly with youth and seniors and look forward to engaging both throughout Virginia.

-$150 per musician per hour.
+Virtual: $80 per musician per hour.
+In person $120 per musician per hour.
+Each activity involves a different combination of musicians and dancers.
 Activity fee to be established as the number of sessions and musicians involved is determined.

 ages 9 up (different activities for different age groups – see below)

-available throughout the year, subject to musicians’ calendars
+available throughout the year, subject to artists’ availability

 The Story of Tango – kindergarten-HS.
-A school video concert with zoom Q&A. Tango, the gift the poor immigrant neighborhood in Argentina gave to the world, has taken up residence in Japan, Turkey, Afghanistan, Iran – and throughout Europe and the Americas.
+A school video concert with Q&A – in-person or zoom.
 This 45-minute activity traces tango’s birth in the immigrant neighborhoods of Buenos Aires and Montevideo through its arrival in Paris, France, and its ultimate ascendancy to the world stage.
+The gift the poor immigrant neighborhood in Argentina gave to the world, tango has become part of the cultures of Japan, Turkey, Afghanistan, Iran, Europe and the Americas.
 Geography, economics, history, and music.
 Session includes a study guide.
 1 session.

-StringTango – QuinTango provides student-level tango parts (violin, viola, cello, bass) and a QuinTango performance video to classroom teachers, to be followed with coaching using zoom.
+StringTango – QuinTango provides student-level tango parts (violin, viola, cello, bass) and a QuinTango performance video to classroom teachers, to be followed with coaching in person or over zoom.
 Students learn to play a tango and to experience performing with a professional chamber music group.
-Can include string technique elements, practice skills, orchestra etiquette, and chamber music practice.
+Can include string technique elements, practice skills, orchestra etiquette, and chamber music practices.
 Elementary – HS.
 2 – 10 sessions.
-An online planning meeting with the classroom teacher/event organizer is required.
+A complimentary online planning meeting with the classroom teacher/event organizer is required.

-Tango/Soccer – QuinTango teaches basic soccer and tango dance elements over zoom, emphasizing the role of respect, repetition and discipline in acquiring skills.
-For expanded sessions, an original Spanish-language song is taught and/or students write a song with QuinTango.
-An online planning meeting with the classroom teacher/event organizer is required.
+Tango/Soccer – QuinTango teaches basic soccer and tango dance elements in person, or over zoom, emphasizing the roles of respect, repetition and discipline in acquiring skills.
+For expanded sessions, students learn an original Spanish-language song or work with QuinTango’s Grammy-nominated composer to write their own music.
+A complimentary online planning meeting with the classroom teacher/event organizer is required.
 Audience: 3-5th graders.
-2-10 sessions
+2-10 sessions.

 Tango Along the Silk Road – Adult audiences.
 This combination of music on video and discussion on zoom links concert hall and classroom and focuses on how the tango became popular in the Middle East and Asia.
 History, geography, popular culture.
 1 session.